JamesIves/hlds-docker/README.md

   -p 26900:26900/udp \
   -e GAME=${GAME} \
   jives/hlds:cstrike  \
-  "+maxplayers 12 +map cs_italy" # 📣 Modify your server startup commands here.
+  "+log on +rcon_password changeme +maxplayers 12 +map cs_italy" # 📣 Modify your server startup commands here.
 You can specify the image with the desired game you want the server to run in the line above.
 ```

 > [!TIP]